 We are committed to securing the full and fair compensation you need to recover from your injuries due to a truck wreck.
 When you hire our firm, we will do the following to make sure you receive maximum compensation for your injuries:

-Experienced truck accident attorney Winston Briggs will investigate the scene of the accident.
+Experienced truck accident attorney Winston Briggs will investigate the scene of the accident as well as all available evidence.
 This will need to be done immediately because the insurance company for the truck driver or trucking company owner will send analysts out to the scene as well.
 Their goal is to gather as much evidence in order to limit their potential liability.

 Maximum Compensation for Your Injuries